 Illustration 1: Jane is a licensee in a continuous access contract with AL. Jane posts data to an AL bulletin board, but the data contains a virus.
 A DuPont employee, acting in the scope of his employment, downloads the data and the virus.
 Damage is caused to the AL system and the DuPont system.
 Jane is liable to AL if she failed to exercise reasonable care to exclude the virus.
 AL is liable on the same basis to DuPont.
 What degree of care each was required to exercise, however, varies based on consideration of the nature of the parties and the like.
+AL here has a greater obligation than Jane.

-Illustration 2: The University of Houston creates a website at which parties can for a fee download digital copies of faculty articles and books for children.
-Because it lacks staff to do so, Houston desires to not make any assurances about virus protection.
+Illustration 2: The University of Houston creates a website at which parties can for a fee download digital copies of faculty articles and books.
+Because it lacks staff, Houston cannot make assurances about virus protection.
 It must conspicuously indicate that no precautions are taken.
 If it does not, the duty of care to which it is required to conform relates to the nature of the circumstances, including general standard on the web.